2007–08 NCAA Division I men's ice hockey season

 The 2007–08 NCAA Division I men's ice hockey season began on October 7, 2007 and ended with the 2008 NCAA Division I men's ice hockey tournament's championship game on April 12, 2008 at Pepsi Center in Denver, Colorado.
 Boston College won their third NCAA Division I Men's Ice Hockey Championship, defeating Notre Dame 4–1 in the national championship game.
 This was the 61st season in which an NCAA ice hockey championship was held and is the 114th year overall where an NCAA school fielded a team.

+Season Outlook

 Pre-season polls

-The top 20 from USCHO.com/CSTV and the top 15 from USA Today/USA Hockey Magazine, both released on October 1, 2007.
+The top teams in the nation as ranked before the start of the season.

+The U.S. College Hockey Online/College Sports Television poll was voted on by coaches, media, and NHL scouts.
+The USA Today/USA Hockey Magazine poll was voted on by coaches and media.